Messier 83

-Messier 83 or M83, also known as the Southern Pinwheel Galaxy and NGC 5236, is a barred spiral galaxy approximately 15 million light-years away in the constellation borders of Hydra and Centaurus.
+Messier 83 or M83, also known as the Southern Pinwheel Galaxy and NGC 5236, is a barred spiral galaxy approximately 15 million light-years away from Earth in the constellation borders of Hydra and Centaurus.
 Nicolas-Louis de Lacaille discovered M83 on 17 February 1752 at the Cape of Good Hope.
 Charles Messier added it to his catalogue of nebulous objects (now known as the Messier Catalogue) in March 1781.

 It is one of the closest and brightest barred spiral galaxies in the sky, and is visible with binoculars.
 It has an isophotal diameter at about 36.24 kpc.
 Its nickname of the Southern (Note: Its declination means every day it passes the zenith of the sky at the matching parallel of the earth, which is that of northern Argentina.
 It can be viewed more than an ideal 15° above the horizon for a further 75° to the north, placing such a northern limit of good observation at the 45th parallel north) Pinwheel derives from its resemblance to the Pinwheel Galaxy (M101).